gitforteams/rebasing-workflow/session.md

 ![commit graph with no parents](assets/merge-commits-graphed.png)

-## What They Means Is ...
+# What They Mean ...

-"We merge a lot of little branches really, really frequently.
-Should we consider using `merge --ff-only`?"
+We merge a lot of little branches really, really frequently.

+Should we consider using `merge --ff-only`?

 See also: `git log --oneline --graph --no-merges`